The Who Dat oil and gas field is located in Mississippi Canyon (MC) blocks 503 / 504 / 547 in the Gulf of Mexico (GOM) in water depths of 945m.

 The new multiphase pumping system will include a manifold, umbilical termination assembly, power umbilical, jumper and topside control equipment.

 Exmar Offshore Company was responsible for designing, constructing and installing the OPTI-EX FPS.

-Mustang Engineering was contracted to carry out pre-FEED and FEED studies, detailed engineering and design, procurement services and vendor inspections for the topsides of the FPS.
+Mustang Engineering was contracted to carry out pre-front-end engineering design (FEED) and FEED studies, as well as detailed engineering and design works, procurement services and vendor inspections for the topsides of the FPS.

-Global Industries has been contracted to install the oil and gas pipelines, risers, flowlines, manifolds and other equipment of the subsea production system.
+Global Industries was contracted to install the oil and gas pipelines, risers, flow-lines, manifolds and other equipment of the subsea production system.

 TechnipFMC has been awarded the integrated engineering, procurement, construction and installation contract to provide a multiphase pumping system for the field.